Djain2007/Legal-Hai/AI_INFO.md

-# AI Models and Prompts Info

-This document outlines the specific AI models and prompts used by the Legal-Hai application during the document analysis process.
-This information is implemented in `src/server/llm.ts`.

 ## The Prompts Used

 The application runs a two-step analysis pipeline.
 Here are the exact system/user prompts being sent to the AI when a document is analyzed: